sshalem/Spring-Boot/09-JUint-CI-CD-Jenkins/README.md

 <img src="https://img.shields.io/badge/- 3_2_Service_Layer_Testing %20- green" height=30px>

+*** In general - To run a kind of code , I can do it in the main Test Class under `src/test/java` in th main package where we have the annotaion of `@SpringBootTest`.

 In the Service Layer testing we will use:
 1. `Mockito` - with Mockito we use to mock the dummy implementation of MovieService
 2. `JUnit`

 See the following link for [well exaplnation of Mocking](https://blog.devgenius.io/spring-boot-deep-dive-on-unit-testing-92bbdf549594)